 Options for aftercare support

-- An Intensive Outpatient Program is highly effective way to support someone fresh out of an inpatient treatment center.
+- An Intensive Outpatient Program (IOP) is highly effective way to support someone fresh out of an inpatient treatment center.
 It provides accountability and structure that the newly sober individual often needs to support sobriety.
-Clients are usually required to attend sessions 3-4 nights per week and can last 8-12 weeks.
+Clients are usually attend sessions 3-4 nights per week and treatment can last 8-12 weeks.

 The Continuum of Care at Arbor Behavioral Healthcare offers addiction treatment programs that support the individual wherever they are on their journey to sobriety.
 A customized aftercare program is designed to meet the needs of the individual, while remaining under the supervision of the same team.